 No, it is a very safe procedure when carried out with medical supervision in a safe and legal context.
 Early medical abortion with pills is less risky than surgical abortions as any surgical procedure has some risks.
 However, legal abortion is markedly safer than childbirth – the risk of death associated with childbirth is approximately 14 times higher than that with abortion.

 As with any medical procedure complications are possible, but they are rare (especially for medical abortion).
-Due to our restrictive abortion laws, women living in Ireland are at more risk than normal when having an abortion.
-This is due to a number of factors:

 When carried out by trained medical personnel in appropriate facilities, abortion is as safe as any other procedure.
-Safe abortions are carried out by medical professionals in clinics: making abortion free, safe and legal here in Ireland is the only way to ensure women in Ireland are getting the best possible care.
+Safe abortions are carried out by medical professionals in clinics: making abortion free, safe and legal here in Ireland is the only way to ensure people in Ireland are getting the best possible care.

 If we make abortion legal, won’t people have them even when they shouldn’t/use abortion as contraception?